Eric Bitner, Elder

 John Kimbell, Pastor of Preaching and Discipleship

 I began to trust Christ at an early age under the instruction of my parents, and thank God for graciously deepening my hope in Him with each passing year.
 Early in my college years the Lord opened my eyes in new ways to His greatness and glory, and slowly began to instill in me a love and appreciation for the local church.
 It was also at this time that I met my wife, Sarah.
-We now have five children: Anna, Rachel, Trevor, Ryan, and Julia.
+We now have six children: Anna, Rachel, Trevor, Ryan, Julia, and Tyler.
 We joined Clifton in 2001, and throughout our marriage have been actively involved in small group ministry.
 God has used Clifton in remarkable ways to encourage us in our relationship with Christ, and I was thrilled to come on staff here in 2008.

 Tom Schreiner, Pastor of Preaching